AbRahman-ra/Verify-Code-Simulator/README.md

 ## Improvements (As much as I can)

+- (New), improved JS code to create number of cells based on input in line 2
 - Added a visual style for filled and unfilled cells
-- Added a counting timer for resending (Only for aesthetic purpose, not working so far).
+- Added a counting timer for resending (Only for aesthetic purpose, not working so far)